 Is Bankruptcy Morally Wrong?

-Many good, decent, and law-abiding people find themselves financially in over their heads, perhaps due to job loss, medical catastrophe, or some other reason.
-They consider bankruptcy only as a last resort, and are afraid that they are committing some sort of sin when they do file for bankruptcy.
+Many good, decent, and law-abiding people find themselves financially in over their heads in debt, perhaps due to job loss, medical catastrophe, or some other reason.
+They consider bankruptcy only as a last resort, and are afraid that filing for bankruptcy means they are committing some sort of sin.

 What The Bible Teaches About Bankruptcy